 It’s not as far away as we think: Sweden is expected to become the world’s first cashless society by March 2023.
 Unsurprisingly, innovations around mobile and contactless payment methods have ballooned, with mobile transactions booming.

 In the United States, mobile payment transactions were valued at $49.3bn in 2017, but this figure was overshadowed in just a ten-month period by China, where they reached a whopping 81 trillion Yuan between January and October 2017.

 In South Africa, many are already leaving their bankcards at home as smartphones become the new [digital] wallet.
 According to a study by PayPal, 85% of respondents used their mobile phones to make a purchase in 2017, and 46% said being able to shop on their mobile phones has made them buy more.
 Tellingly, the majority of South Africans would rather leave home without their wallets than leave home without their mobile devices!

-Given the statistics, the message for retailers is plain: the customer of the future will demand a mobile, friction-free, and almost invisible payment ecosystem.
+Given the South African social media statistics and social media trends in Africa, the message for retailers is plain: the customer of the future will demand a mobile, friction-free, and almost invisible payment ecosystem.